jmagman/flutter-wiki/Contributor-access.md

 ## Process

+You’ll need the user’s email account somewhere else, first and last name, and desired fcontrib.org account login before you begin.

 To add a fcontrib.org participant:
-1. You’ll need the user’s email account somewhere else, first and last name, and desired fcontrib.org account login before you begin.
+1. Open an icognito window and log in using _your_ admin fcontrib credentials at https://admin.google.com/. (q.v. valentine)
 2. Navigate to https://admin.google.com/fcontrib.org/AdminHome.
 3. You’ll be prompted for your fcontrib.org login and password.
 Log in.
 4. Under “Users” in the upper left, click “Add a User” and follow the prompts.